© John Wiley & Sons, Ltd.

 Papers must be in English.
 Oxford English Dictionary or American spelling is acceptable, provided usage is consistent within the manuscript.

 Manuscripts that are written in English that is ambiguous or incomprehensible, in the opinion of the Editor, will be returned to the authors with a request to resubmit once the language issues have been improved.
 This policy does not imply that all papers must be written in "perfect" English, whatever that may mean.
 Rather, the criterion will require that the intended meaning of the authors must be clearly understandable, i.e., not obscured by language problems, by referees who have agreed to review the paper.

 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
-A list of independent suppliers of editing services can be found at http://www.blackwellpublishing.com/bauthor/english_language.asp.
+Information on Wiley Editing Services can be found at http://www.blackwellpublishing.com/bauthor/english_language.asp.
 Japanese authors can also find a list of local English improvement services at http://www.wiley.co.jp/journals/editcontribute.html.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 Manuscript style.
 Use a standard font of the 12-point type: Times, Helvetica, or Courier is preferred.
 It is not necessary to double-line space your manuscript.

 Tables must be on separate pages after the reference list, and not be incorporated into the main text.
 Figures should be uploaded as separate figure files.

 - During the submission process you must enter

 1) the full title

 2) the short title of up to 70 characters